-Students will be asked to recite the pledge of allegiance to the flag of the United States of America one or more times each week, everyday during the start of 2nd period excluding late starts and E-Learning days.
+Students will be asked to recite the pledge of allegiance to the flag of the United States of America everyday during the start of 2nd period excluding late starts and E-Learning days.
 Anyone who does not wish to participate in reciting the pledge of allegiance for any personal reasons may elect not to do so.
 Students and school personnel must respect another person's right to make that choice.